 Beekeeper, Chrispin Daka

 Chrispin Daka owns a farm near Msekera research centre.
 He keeps few livestock and grows field crops for commercial purposes.
 Presently, he wants to expand his honey business and this business requires a reliable water source.
-He is delighted that Jacana is considering providing him with a partly sponsored borehole, expertise and guidance.
-For this reason, Jacana asks a small financial contribution from you.
+He is delighted that Jacana provided him with a partly sponsored borehole, expertise and guidance.

 Expert Frank Leenen